christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-21-the-first-solo-chainmail-campaign-session-2.md

 2d10 = 6 + 7 = 13, Yes
 ```

-> Jaddoc: "That sounds like a pretty good idea to me.
+> Jaddoc: "That sounds like a good idea to me.
 If you can go out 'n' find where they live, and then report back with enough intelligence to inform a proper plan for their removal, then I'd gladly pay you 80 gold coins."

 I don't think it would be too beneficial to haggle with Jaddoc here.
 I really want this job for Grünfeld to get a chance at exploring what the kobolds are like for pay, and we already know that Grünfeld himself is strapped for cash.